-- (a) A part-time employee working less than the regular working hours per day or week shall be paid at overtime rates for hours worked beyond the individual employee's regular or normal working hours. - (b) This does not preclude the Board from offering an employee holding a regular posted position of less than full time the opportunity to work more hours than his/her posting on an occasional basis up to full time at straight time rate of pay. - (c) For the purpose of (b), employees in any classification will be able to work up to forty (40) hours before the application of the overtime provisions. - Clause 11.01 Definition of Overtime does not apply to Education (d) Assistants, who when requested to participate in either curricular or extracurricular activities, will be paid at straight time for seven (7) hours.
-Additional hours worked will, at the option of the employee, be paid at straight time or banked at straight time to a maximum of an additional seven (7) hours per day.
+- (a) A part-time employee working less than the regular working hours per day or week shall be paid at overtime rates for hours worked beyond the individual employee's regular or normal working hours. - (b) This does not preclude the Board from offering an employee holding a regular posted position of less than full time the opportunity to work more hours than their posting on an occasional basis up to full time at straight time rate of pay. - (c) For the purpose of (b), employees in any classification will be able to work up to forty (40) hours before the application of the overtime provisions. - (d) Clause 11.01 Definition of Overtime does not apply to Education Assistants, who when requested to participate in either curricular or extracurricular activities, will be paid at straight time for seven (7) hours.

-Effective July 1, 2020 the second sentence of Article 11.02 (d) above will be replaced with the following: Additional hours worked will, at the option of the employee, be paid at time and one half or banked at time and one half to a maximum of an additional seven (7) hours per day.
+Additional hours worked will, at the option of the employee, be paid at time and one half or banked at time and one half to a maximum of an additional seven (7) hours per day.